 Understanding Penal Code Section 368

-In consideration of the seriousness of elder abuse, California has criminalized it under Penal Code section 368.
+In consideration of the seriousness of elder abuse and child abuse, California has criminalized it under Penal Code section 368.
 Under this law, “Any person who knows or reasonably should know that a person is an elder or dependent adult and who, under circumstances or conditions likely to produce great bodily harm or death, willfully causes or permits any elder or dependent adult to suffer, or inflicts thereon unjustifiable physical pain or mental suffering, or having the care or custody of any elder or dependent adult, willfully causes or permits the person or health of the elder or dependent adult to be injured, or willfully causes or permits the elder or dependent adult to be placed in a situation in which his or her person or health is endangered, is punishable by imprisonment in a county jail not exceeding one year, or by a fine not to exceed six thousand dollars, or by both that fine and imprisonment, or by imprisonment in the state prison for two, three, or four years.”

 Basically, to convict someone of California PC 368, the prosecutor must prove the following elements: